cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

-This is usually used to add custom functionality to mouse or touch events on different areas of a web page.
+This is normally used to add custom functionality to mouse or touch events on different areas of a web page.
 On the other hand, callback functions are also utilised when reading data from the server using [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)) calls:

 {% capture my_include %}// let's specify a simple ajax request function
-// that takes a callback function argument (therefore it's a higher order function).
+// that takes a callback function argument
+// (therefore it's a higher order function).
 // if there is a valid response from the server,
 // the callback is executed with the returned data function ajax_request(url, callback) {